ZuhairQuakes/AI-Fault-Classification/README.md

-# Neural Network Framework for Earthquake Hazard and Exploration Applications
+# Novel ML Framework for Classifying Large Earthquake Features Globally

 ## Project Overview
 This project applies machine learning to classify subduction faults based on geophysical and kinematic data.
 Using a neural network model, the framework integrates physical, dynamic, and kinematic parameters to identify fault behaviours and provide feature-relevance insights.
 The model is validated on globally distributed datasets and demonstrates high performance in classifying seismic zones, with potential applications in hazard assessment and resource exploration.